 Truly, though.
 I believe a positive and open approach to your health and health information is crucial, and that it's essential to balance that with a critical eye.
 A semi-health nut who also was an English teacher will demand transparency and credibility in her sources.
 (See below.)

 I taught high school English in the San Francisco public school system for thirteen years.
 During five of those years, I also taught the health course.
 This was because I'd become very concerned about the health of the students and adults around me, and I witnessed how they could not excel in the other areas of their life until they addressed their health needs, so I decided to do the work to get my health ed teaching credential.
 Now, I research and write health curriculum, and I train other teachers how to teach health education, which includes topics like substance abuse prevention, comprehensive sex ed, nutrition, physical activity, and mental/emotional/social health.
-I also work with the school board, the ACLU, the State of California, and many community-based organizations to improve health education for our youth.
+I also work with the school board, the ACLU, the State of California, the CDC, and many community-based organizations to improve health education for our youth.

 I write about a lot of things.
 I also say a lot of things.
 I'm pretty decent at reading and listening, too.
 I love a lot of things, as well, but on the top of the list are people and dogs and traveling.
 Yep.
 That shit couldn't be triter or truer.